ArnabDey/MLProjectWebsite/README.md

   <img width="100%" height="100%" src="Images/features.jpg">
 </p>

-## Converting Categorical Features into Numerical Features
+## Converting Features with One Hot Encoding

-The features we ended up going with are: number of bedrooms, bathrooms, parking spaces, region, house type, and price.
+The features we ended up going with are number of bedrooms, number of bathrooms, number of parking spaces, region, and house type.
+The label was price.

-Region is a categorical feature with 16 possible categories.
-We needed a way to turn categorical features into ordered, numerical features, because there is no natural ordering to categorical features.
-To handle this, we binarized the features, meaning that each category became a feature.
-Thus 16 extra features were added to our feature set, with each data point having only one of those features (indicated by a 1), and the rest of the features being a 0.
+Region was a categorical feature with 16 possible values.
+We used binarization, meaning that each category became a feature.
+Thus 16 extra features were added to our feature set, with each data point having only one of those features.
 House type is also a categorical feature, and there were 11 possible categories.
 We used the same binarization approach to handle this feature.

 Overall, there were 30 features in our final dataset.

-Insert Binalization features, and cite

 ## Detecting Outliers using Unsupervised Learning
 We wanted to ensure that there were no outliers in our dataset.
-We initially did PCA on all of the numeric features, excluding our labels, to one dimension.
+We performed PCA on all of the numeric features,excluding our labels, to one dimension.
 The new dimension, which is the compressed version of all the features, was plotted along the price of the house.

 <p align="center">
   <img width="460" height="300" src="Images/PCAofAllFeatures.png">
 </p>